Second charge mortgages made simple

 “Guided me through every stage, kept me fully updated and never stopped working for me”

 “A huge thank you to the team at Loan.co.uk for helping me complete a substantial second charge mortgage!
 You will be glad to have Loan.co.uk on your side.
 Highly recommended.
 Thank you!”

 A broker that’s on your side

 Getting a quote has no effect on your credit score

 Learn more about second mortgages

-Second charge mortgages have a minimum term of 36 months to a maximum term of 360 months.
+Secured Loans have a minimum term of 36 months to a maximum term of 360 months.
 Maximum APRC charged 29%.
 If you are thinking of consolidating existing borrowing you should be aware that you may be extending the terms of the debt and increasing the total amount you repay.